Hey, guess what?! Christmas Day will be 25th December again this year!

 It happens every year, yet it still catches us by surprise.
-Once again, Christmas will be 25th December this year, so December is likely to be an expensive month.
+December is likely to be an expensive month, so now is the time to start cutting back a little bit and start saving.
 The more you have saved ready for Christmas the easier your Christmas will be – why not join many of our members by saving regularly in our Christmas Club?

 Follow us on Facebook and Twitter for our Christmas Top Tips!
 Starting on 15th November there will be fresh ideas to inspire you to a better and more affordable Christmas.
 Or search for #40DaysofChristmas

-The Christmas season can be stressful; family get-togethers, Christmas Day dinner, parties, presents to purchase, entertaining the kids, short of money, etc. The more organised you are then the easier it will be.
-Here’s our tips for a easier Christmas:
+The Christmas season can be stressful; family get-togethers, Christmas Day dinner, parties, presents to purchase, entertaining the kids, feeling short of money and bills to pay, etc. The more organised you are then the easier it will be.
+Here’s our top Christmas tips for an easier time this year:

 - Budget– we know you don’t want to, but making a list of things you will need for Christmas and estimating how much they will cost is a great way to have a Happy Christmas.
 Our Christmas Budget sheet is your starting point.
 Download as a PDF or Excel spreadsheet.